Best Chichen Itza Tours from Cancun, Tulum & Playa

 The tour includes a full guided experience with a certified archaeologist and includes private air-conditioned transportation, snorkeling equipment, drinks, lunch in Valladolid, and admission to Chichen Itza and Ik Kil cenote.

-This is a little bit of a pricier considering it’s just a Tulum day trip, but it’s perfect for travelers who want to travel on their own schedule or who find crowded group tours uncomfortable.
+This is a little bit pricier considering it’s just a Tulum day trip, but it’s perfect for travelers who want to travel on their own schedule or who find crowded group tours uncomfortable.
 Especially if you’re an older traveler or have mobility issues – this tour will give you the flexibility you need to fully enjoy your visit and the surrounding area on your own time.

 Best Chichen Itza Tours from Playa Del Carmen